UNIV 100: The Student in the University

 d.
 Students will be able to locate the library classrooms on the 6th floor

 a.
 Students will know the location of printers

 b.
 Students will know the location of the TLC tech desk and understand how to check out equipment

 4. Libraries' General Information

 a.
 Students will be aware of the other campus libraries and understand the resources they offer

 How do we assess student learning?

-Use this form to submit your request.
-Submission deadlines apply.
+Please use this form to submit your request.

 Need more information?